ZARTS: On Zero-order Optimization for Neural Architecture Search: Zero-order Optimization for NAS

 Unlike the above two algorithms that estimate gradient or the update for $\bm{\alpha}$, \citet{golovin2019gradientless} propose the so-called GradientLess Descent (GLD) algorithm, which falls into the category of truly gradient-free (or direct search) methods.
-This work provides solid theoretical proof on the efficacy and efficiency of this approach and suggestions on the choice of search radius boundaries.
-Particularly, the authors prove the distance between the optimal minimum and the solution given by GLD is bounded and positively correlated with the condition number of the objective function, where the condition number $Q$ is defined as
+The authors provide solid theoretical proof on the efficacy and efficiency of the GLD algorithm and suggestions on the choice of search radius boundaries.
+Specifically, they prove that the distance between the optimal minimum and the solution given by GLD is bounded and positively correlated with the condition number of the objective function, where the condition number $Q$ is defined as:

-We notice the loss landscape w.r.t. $\bm{\alpha}$ is pretty flat, as shown in Fig.~\ref{fig:landscape}(b), implying a low condition number, thus the high efficiency of ZARTS-GLD.
+The loss landscape in Fig.~\ref{fig:landscape}(b) is pretty flat, implying a low condition number, thus the high efficiency of ZARTS-GLD.